 College is an Investment

-As much as degree programs or campus culture play a part in deciding which school is right for your son or daughter, cost is also a big factor.
+As much as degree programs or campus culture play a part in picking a college, cost is also a big factor.

 At Liberty University, we believe everyone should have an equal opportunity to pursue higher education, and it’s our job to keep private education affordable for you.